The best camping mattresses 2024: tested for comfort and warmth

 Waking up to a partially sagging bed is super frustrating.
 Coleman’s Double Lock Valve first seals in air during the inflation process, then locks the air tight for a good night’s sleep uninterrupted by a deflating mattress.
 Featuring 48 inner coils constructed of durable PVC, and topped with a velvety soft cover, the 9.5in / 24cm thick mattress feels as comfortable as your bed at home.

 A battery powered pump inflates the mattress quickly and the bed’s AirTight system is checked at the factory for leak proof performance.
 The Double Lock valve lets you set the level of firmness to match your personal sleep style.
-Well-suited for car camping adventures, just bring queen-sized sheets if you want a reminder of home.
+Our expert tester Louis Dzierzak says that it's "well-suited for car camping adventures, just bring queen-sized sheets if you want a reminder of home".

 Robens Polarshield 120 sleeping pad